Table of Contents show

 Are wireless baby monitors safe from hacking?

 Some wireless baby monitors have been designed with safety features to protect from hacking.
-It’s recommended to research the baby monitor before purchasing.
+Researching the baby monitor before purchasing is recommended.

 Do I need a baby monitor with a sensor pad?